-- Facility usage is restricted to Pepperdine University students, faculty, staff, dependents, and alumni, Crest Associates, and guests with a valid guest pass.
-Possession of a Pepperdine ID, Crest card, Alumni Card, or guest pass is required at all times.
+- Facility usage is restricted to Pepperdine University students, faculty, staff, dependents, and guests with a valid guest pass.
+Possession of a Pepperdine ID, or guest pass is required at all times.

 - If a user does not have their ID/card on them when they enter the facilities, Campus Recreation staff will first verify that they are eligible to use the facilities and then grant them entrance without an ID/card once per semester.
 All subsequent times within a semester that a user does not have their ID/card, they will be denied access.
 Guests will not be granted access without a valid guest pass.

-- The following groups have priority scheduling: Athletics, Campus Recreation programs, and Physical Education classes.
+- The following groups have priority scheduling: Campus Recreation programs, physical education classes, and Athletics.

-- Students, faculty, and staff are allowed to receive a 3 day guest pass valid for up to 4 guests 4 times per academic year.
-For details on Crest Associates' guest passes, contact the Crest office at 310-506-4754.
+- Students, faculty, and staff are allowed to receive a three-day guest pass valid for up to four guests four times per academic year.

 - Guest Passes are not available in our facilities and must be obtained by the guest's host in advance.
-A host's failure to obtain a guest pass during HAWC open hours does not obligate Campus Recreation staff to grant entrance to guests who attempt to enter the facilities without a guest pass.
+A host's failure to obtain a guest pass during TCC 210 suite open hours does not obligate Campus Recreation staff to grant entrance to guests who attempt to enter the facilities without a guest pass.

 - Guests will not be allowed to enter without a valid Guest Pass.